abdonmorales/Paper-Minecraft-Server-Pi/README.md

 You can also change the amount of RAM that is reserved for the Minecraft Server by modifying the GB of RAM in command (to start the server)

-### This release of MC Server 1.3 is based on vanilla Minecraft 1.17
+### This release of MC Server 1.3 and 1.3.X is based on vanilla Minecraft 1.17.X
 ## ⚠️ Warning!
 Minecraft 1.17 and onward requires Java 15 and higher